-The College of Agricultural Sciences at Southern Illinois University has built a strong reputation for teaching, research and service to the citizens of Illinois, the United States, and the world.
+The School of Agricultural Sciences at Southern Illinois University has built a strong reputation for teaching, research and service to the citizens of Illinois, the United States, and the world.
 It's an inspiring story started long ago with the hiring of a single professor to teach agriculture in the Biology Department.
 We have a great story to tell, and this is how things started ...

 The first agriculture teacher, Professor Renzo Muckelroy, was hired in 1910 to teach agriculture and general science in the Biology Department.